Always Stay Online and Active on Slack with WebSocket Framejacking

 The Slack: Always Stay Active Script

-We only need Chrome (or Brave) with a popular1 browser extension called Tampermonkey to inject some JavaScript just on Slack pages.
+We only need Chrome (or Brave) and the popular browser extension Tampermonkey1 to inject JavaScript on Slack pages.

-This started as a proof of concept but expanded to include visual feedback and integrity checks to indicate if Slack changed something pertinent to our workflow.
-You can even remotely stop the script on all your browsers on different machines.
-You can still set yourself away manually as well.
-The script is laid out so it is easy to follow and verify its safety.
+What began as a proof of concept now includes visual feedback and integrity checks to warn us if Slack changes something critical.
+You can stop the script remotely on all your browsers on all your machines, and you can still set yourself away manually.
+The script is organized for easy review and verification.
 Enjoy.

 Quick Start

-A thin orange line appears while Slack boots, then it becomes green when active.
+A thin orange line appears while Slack boots.
+It turns green when active.

 Slack: Always Stay Active is running